cchaine/ECAP5-DPROC/docs/src/arch/3_requirements.rst

 .. requirement:: F_SLTIU_01
   :derivedfrom: U_INSTRUCTION_SET_01

-  The SLTIU behavior shall be applied when the opcode is OP-IMM and when func3 is 0x3.

-.. requirement:: F_SLTIU_02
-  :derivedfrom: U_INSTRUCTION_SET_01

-  The result of SLTI shall be 1 when the unsigned value of its first parameter is lower that the unsigned value of its second parameter.
-It shall be 0 otherwise.
+  When the opcode is OP-IMM and the func3 field is 0x3, the register pointed by the rd field shall be 1 if the register pointed by the rs1 field is lower than the immediate value using an unsigned comparison, 0 otherwise.

 XORI
 ````